 We also partner with the US-based Center for Victims of Torture (CVT), locally based Research and Advocacy Unit (RAU) for research and evaluation.
-In 2012 an impact evaluation conducted by CVT proved that both of Tree of Life’s interventions improved participants’ mental health outcomes as well as their attitudes to community life.
+In 2012 an impact evaluation, conducted by CVT, proved that both Tree of Life’s interventions improved participants’ mental health outcomes as well as their attitudes to community life.

 We monitor and evaluate our work through:

 - Extensive quantitative data collection, data capture and data analysis

 - Use of the SRQ-20 and the ZCLQ-20 for quantitative data